-This film and booklet were produced in a participatory research project.
-Three local researchers from MILF’s BIWAB brigade interviewed 11 women, former MILF fighters and their daughters, to collect first- hand knowledge on women’s experience during and after armed conflict.
+The films and booklet were produced in a participatory research project.
+Three local researchers from MILF’s BIWAB brigade, and one local researcher closely familiar with the MNLF, together interviewed 15 women, former MILF and MNLF fighters and their daughters, to collect first- hand knowledge on women’s experience during and after armed conflict.

-The film and booklet show how women self-organise, and how they fought for religious freedom, self-governance, gender equity, sustainable development and education, for themselves but more importantly for next generations.
+The films and booklet show how women self-organise, and how they fought for religious freedom, self-governance, gender equity, sustainable development and education, for themselves but more importantly for next generations.